JoelNiklaus/SwissCourtRulingCorpus/scrc/annotation/readme.md

 For more information on how to run the task please consult the documentation in ``run.sh``.
 ### Judgment explainability

 Contains the `facts_annotation recipe` and `inspect-facts_annotation recipe`, which allows to annotate the facts of a ruling using a span_manual task.
+This sub-project also contains scripts two produce occlusion test sets ``judgment_explainability\occlusion``and tools to analyse the annotation and the results from the occlusion experiments (``judgment_explainability\analysis``).

 ### Judgment prediction